helloshrutigoyal/address-book/README.md

 * Update Existing Contact - Click on Edit button beside each contact's name to edit the contact.
 * Delete Contact - Click on Delete button beside each contact's name to delete the contact.
 * Sort Contacts:
     * By First Name/Last Name - Toggle the Sort By switch to sort on first name/last name of the contacts.
+This will sort only first name/last along with the already selected ascending/descending order.
+For e.g. - if First Name is selected in Sort By then Sort Order A-Z or Z-A will get applied on First Name and vice-versa.
-    * Ascending/Descendeing Order - Toggle the Sort Order switch to sort in ascending or descending order.
+    * Ascending/Descendeing Order - Toggle the Sort Order switch to sort in ascending or descending order.This will sort only in ascending/descending order based on the field already selected in sort by.
 * Filtering Contacts - Type in the search input box to view the filtered results.

 ## Running unit tests